 Early orthodontic treatment for children

-Dr. Phil Doleac and our Magic Smiles team recommend that all children have an orthodontic exam at our Beaverton, Portland, or Scappoose, OR orthodontic practice at age seven.
+Dr. Phil Doleac and our Magic Smiles team recommend that all children have an orthodontic exam at our Beaverton or Portland, OR orthodontic practice at age seven.
 Very rarely is treatment needed at this time, but by taking a complimentary panorex radiograph, we are able to determine if any permanent teeth are missing and give parents an idea of what is ahead for their child when it comes to orthodontic treatment.

 What is early treatment?